Election Day · September 16, 2026

 September 2025 · Financial Blackout

-The last financial statement was produced in August 2025.
+The last reliable financial statement was produced in April 2025.
+An August 2025 statement was issued but was full of errors and inaccuracies.
 From this point forward, no financial statements are distributed to the board or owners.
 Undocumented expenses begin accumulating at ~$39,038/month.
 Cash is being spent without documentation, transparency, or board oversight.

 November 2025 · Collapse Begins